-The role of the class teacher is:

-- Ensuring that all children have access to Quality First Teaching and that the curriculum is adapted to meet your child's individual needs (also known as differentiation). - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support, adapting resources etc.) and discussing amendments with the SENDCo as necessary. - Ensuring that all members of staff working with your child in school are aware of your child's individual needs and/or conditions and what specific adjustments need to be made to enable them to be included and make progress. - Ensuring that all staff working with your child in school are supported in delivering the planned work/programme for your child, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resources. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.
+The classroom teacher will have overall responsibility for your child's learning and wellbeing.
+In some classrooms, your child may receive further support from a teaching assistant.
+The class teacher will be the point of contact for parents.
+The role of the class teacher is to ensure that every child has access to Quality First Teaching and that the curriculum is adapted to meet your child's individual needs (also known as differentiation).
+The level of differentiated with be different for each child.
+The class teacher will monitor the progress of your child and identify, plan and deliver any additional help your child may need (this could be things like targeted work, additional support, adapting resources etc.) and discussing amendments with the SENDCo as necessary.
+The class teacher will also ensure that all members of staff working with your child in school are aware of your child's individual needs and/or conditions and what specific adjustments need to be made to enable them to be included and make progress and ensure that all staff working with your child in school are supported in delivering the planned work/programme for your child, so they can achieve the best possible progress.
+This may involve the use of additional adults, outside specialist help and specially planned work and resources.
+The class teacher will liase with parents in regards to developments or changes to a child's SEN support plan and feedback information provided by external agencies.
+The class teacher is also responsible for ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.